Turk Kardiyol Dern Ars. 2019; 47(1): 21-28 | DOI: 10.5543/tkda.2018.60497

 , Sinan Aydoğdu21

-AIM Left ventricular hypertrophy predisposes myocardium to ischemia by means of several mechanisms.
-Left ventricular mass index (LVMI) is used as a readily-available and reliable measurement of left ventricular hypertrophy.
-Besides, left ventricular remodeling can be categorized with this parameter.
-In this study, we hypothesized that left ventricular hypertrophy might augment coronary collateralization in patients with chronic total occlusion (CTO) and aimed to investigate the association between LVMI and collateral formationin CTO.
-As a secondary goal, we aim to determine which specific left ventricular geometric type or types may be associated with collateral presence.Keywords:
+OBJECTIVE Left ventricular (LV) hypertrophy predisposes the myocardium to ischemia through several mechanisms.
+The LV mass index (LVMI) is used as a readily available and reliable measurement of LV hypertrophy.
+The LVMI can also be used to evaluate LV remodeling.
+The hypothesis of this study was that LV hypertrophy might augment coronary collateralization in patients with chronic total occlusion (CTO) and the aim was to research any association between LVMI and collateral formation in CTO.
+As a secondary goal, specific LV geometric types that might be associated with collateral presence were also investigated.

-METHODS We included 305 patients with CTO and categorized into four Rentrop Grade groups.
+METHODS A total of 305 patients with CTO were included and categorized into 4 groups based on Rentrop grade.

-RESULTS LVMI showed a linear incremental trend towards ascending Rentrop Groups.
-In the ROC curve, the likelihood of a cut-off value 100.1 g / m2 to accurately differentiate patients with collaterals from without collaterals with 68.5% sensitivity and 68.6% specificity was 75.8%.One gram/m 2 increase of LVMI was associated with a 7.5% increased likelihood of collateral development.
-Comparing with normal geometry, presence of eccentric hypertrophy was associated with 6.7 times higher odds of coronary collateral presence.
+RESULTS The LVMI demonstrated an incremental linear trend as the Rentrop grade increased.
+In the receiver operating characteristic curve, the likelihood that a cut-off value of 100.1 g/m2 would accurately differentiate patients with collaterals from those without collaterals was 75.8%, with 68.5% sensitivity and 68.6% specificity.
+A 1 gram/m2 increase in LVMI was associated with a 7.5% greater likelihood of collateral development.
+In addition, compared with normal geometry, the presence of eccentric hypertrophy was associated with 6.7 times higher odds of the presence of coronary collaterals.

-CONCLUSION In this study, we have shown that increased LVMI predicts the coronary collateral presence.
-Furthermore, having a geometric type of eccentric hypertrophy increases the likelihood of coronary collaterals more than other geometries.
-This finding pronounced that besides the left ventricular wall thickness, hypertrophy type was also decisive in predicting collateral presence.
+CONCLUSION The results of this study indicated that a greater LVMI predicted coronary collateral presence.
+Furthermore, having an eccentric geometric type of hypertrophy increased the likelihood of coronary collaterals more than other geometries.
+This finding signified that in addition to LV wall thickness, the type of hypertrophy was also decisive in predicting collateral presence.

 How to cite this article